itskevin-zz/eventAdder/README.md

 # Built With

 This extension makes use of [SugarJS](https://sugarjs.com/) for the parsing of the dates written in natural language.
+Icons made by [Pixel Perfect](https://www.flaticon.com/authors/pixel-perfect) from [www.flaticon.com](www.flaticon.com)